xmartlabs/blog/_posts/2022-06-27-Top EVM-compatible-frameworks.md

 ![weekly download for hardhat is growing since its release. ](/images/evm-compatible-frameworks/hardhat-adoption.png)

-weekly download for hardhat is growing since its release.
+Weekly download for hardhat is growing since its release.

 **Does this mean something?** Well, it shows some developer preference for HardHat over Truffle.
 Something important to consider because once you develop a dApp using one framework it’s hard to migrate to another.
 Also, the Hardhat downloads uptrend looks like it will continue.